-Prior to joining Labaton Sucharow, Marco was a Paralegal at a boutique law firm primarily focused on real estate-related transactions and associated business and corporate matters, land use and zoning, and real estate litigation in state and federal courts.
-During law school, Marco was a Summer Associate at a magic circle law firm primarily focused on cross-border mergers and acquisitions governed by U.S. law.
+Prior to joining Labaton Sucharow, Marco was a Paralegal at Harras Bloom & Archer LLP, where he focused on real estate litigation in state and federal courts, land use and zoning, and real estate transactions.
+During law school, Marco was a Summer Associate at Linklaters LLP, where he focused on cross-border mergers and acquisitions (M&A) governed by U.S. law.

 Marco is fluent in Spanish.